 Purpose and Values

-5280 Westival is an event to celebrate West Coast Swing dance, the joy of the dance and the music, their heritage and history.
+5280 Westival is an event to celebrate West Coast Swing dance, the joy of the dance and the music, their heritage, and history.
 The event is open to dancers of all ages and promotes West Coast Swing dance and music education, open-mindedness, playfulness, and creativity.
-Its goal is to help build and strengthen the West Coast Swing dance community.
+Our goal is to help build and strengthen the West Coast Swing dance community.

 5280 Westival is dedicated to providing a safe and comfortable event experience for everyone.
 Therefore all attendees, instructors, staff, and volunteers at the event are required to comply with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensure a safe environment for everybody.
 We care.

 - Find an organizer in person (during the event) via the registration desk.

 - Call or text (214) 663-1272.
 If we don't answer, we promise to call you back shortly.

 Whatever means of communication you choose, the organizers will listen to you and work with you to determine the best course of action for the safety and well being of yourself and all other participants.